 - prevent project failure, missed deadlines, and no notice resignations;

 - establish and facilitate communication between clients and dedicated teams;

 These are only the main responsibilities that require a certain PM skill set.
 The rest depends on client demands or project peculiarities.

 For example, the project manager can take responsibility of the account manager.
 In some companies, it means sending reports and invoices to clients or setting good relations between parties and client support.

 Speaking about the advantages of project management for a remote team, the key one is saved time and successfully enrolled software development project.
 If customers hire a project manager for their offshore development team, they get more time to develop business and expand the network.
 And they won’t miss anything because the project manager is responsible for accumulating information regarding project stages and overall development progress.

 You can hire a project manager for a remote team at any stage but it’s highly recommended to start cooperation before project launch.
 Why so?

 Firstly, the project manager should familiarize with the idea and key business goals.
 If the client hasn’t created an official project specification with a business analyst, PM can cope with this task by setting milestones, defining needed resources and potential threats.

-Secondly, the project manager should become an acknowledged team leader for developers.
+Secondly, the project manager should become an acknowledged team leader for remote developers.
 They should entrust their PM a direct communication with a client, setting rules and risk management.
 But when the team is shaped and it has already got its unofficial leaders, introducing a new “boss” might be hard.

 Why Hire Project Manager?